Places to visit during your stay at Lund Farm

 But you

 don’t have to drive far..
-You can simply stay on the farm to relax, help us with the sheep perhaps, walk the canal
+You can simply stay on the farm to relax, help us with the sheep perhaps,

-bank adjoining the farm, or we can direct you to local pubs, tea-shops or woodland walks.
+walk the canal bank adjoining the farm, or we can direct you to local pubs,

 |